To boost engagement with your users and get them to return to your application, you need a way to communicate with them in real-time.

 Ask for user feedback

 Sometimes users are churning because of things that are laughingly easy to fix.
 However, not every user will be eager to come forward with a suggestion or a complaint about your app or your services and goods in general.
-Therefore, you can use push notifications to invite consumers to offer feedback on ways to improve the customer experience or the quality of your products.
+Therefore, you can use push notification tricks to invite consumers to offer feedback on ways to improve the customer experience or the quality of your products.
 This shows your genuine interest in users’ opinion and makes them feel more invested in your brand.
 In the worst-case scenario, you will still have some hints on becoming better for other users.

 Offer a Discount